 When the APFs estimated in this study were restricted to the New Zealand region, they were correlated with the APFs estimated in the New Zealand Seabird Risk Assessment (NZSRA; Richard & Abraham 2017) for surface longline fisheries.
 As would be expected, species that had higher APFs in one study tended to have higher APFs in the other study (Figure 6).
-For many species, however, the APFs estimated in this study were lower than the APFs estimated in the NZSRA.
-The biggest difference was for Campbell black-browed albatross-the mean APF of Campbell black-browed albatross was estimated to be 3 birds year (95% c.i.: 0-8) in this study, but was estimated to be 60 (95% c.i.: 32-97) birds per year in the NZSRA.
-For Antipodean albatross, the mean APF was estimated to be 29 (95% c.i.: 15-46) birds per year in this study, but 216 (95% c.i.: 138-313) birds per year in the NZSRA.
+For many species, however, the APFs estimated in this study, within the New Zealand region, were lower than the APFs estimated in the NZSRA.
+The biggest difference was for Campbell black-browed albatross - the mean APF of Campbell black-browed albatross in the New Zealand region was estimated to be 3 birds year (95% c.i.: 0-8) in this study, but was estimated to be 60 (95% c.i.: 32-97) birds per year in surface longline fisheries in the NZSRA.
+For Antipodean albatross, the mean APF in the New Zealand region was estimated to be 29 (95% c.i.: 15-46) birds per year in this study, but 216 (95% c.i.: 138-313) birds per year in the New Zealand region in the NZSRA.